terrencewei/DEMO-NodejsStudy/README.md

 - [ ] Business improvement of app/service/seckill.js
 - [ ] Error handing of rest API
 - [ ] More comments

+## Other branch
+1-express Verify express framework
+2-egg same as master